scratcharchive/ccm_widgets/README.md

 See the [notebook_examples](notebook_examples) and [desktop_examples](desktop_examples) directories for usage examples.

+These examples show at least four ways to use these widgets.

+* From a Jupyter notebook
+* Exporting a .html snapshot (all code and data bundled into the html file)
+* From a .py script (launches an electron desktop application)
+* From a .json file (launches an electron desktop application)

 ## Tests

 Some docker tests are available in the [generated/tests](generated/tests) directory.